Professor Alison Rich, Director

 We are investigating angiogenesis, growth factor and cytokine activity in pulp biology in relation to pulp-dentine development and response to injury.
 In particular, the apex of immature permanent teeth has been shown to contain a rich source of angiogenic factors which may contribute to development and healing.
 The impact of Type 2 Diabetes on the dental pulp is a further area of investigation and our findings indicate that there are distinct histological and immunological differences in the pulps of healthy and diabetic patients.
 This is clinically significant and may suggest that there are similar processes happening in dental tissues to elsewhere in the body.

 Deer antlers are the only known mammalian appendages that can annually achieve complete epimorphic regeneration.
 We are investigating the wound healing and regenerative potential of deer antler, in what is a stem cell based regeneration model, focusing on pleiotrophin, one of the highly up-regulated transcripts.

 Cellular stress pathways known as the unfolded protein response (UPR) are activated when the endoplasmic reticulum, the protein-producing factory within the cell, is stressed.
 ER stress modulates UPR pathways, thus partially determining the cellular responses to disease.
 Evidence suggests that UPR components are activated to either inhibit cancer growth or promote its progression and this is being investigated in a series of projects.
 The affect on UPR in periodontal ligament cells subjected to mechanical strain, mimicking orthodontic tooth movement is a further area of study.

-Our Oral Molecular and Immunopathology programme profile (PDF extract from 2017-18 SJWRI Research Report, 1.1 Mb) contains more details on our current research projects, collaborations funding highlights and recent publications.
+Our Oral Molecular and Immunopathology programme profile (linked at right) contains more details on our current research projects, collaborations funding highlights and recent publications.